DLM-IBM/glossary/index.md

 ### globally unique identifier (GUID)
 {: #x2390455}

 An algorithmically determined number that uniquely identifies an entity within a system.
-See also [app ID](#x7909906).

 ### GUID
 {: #x2390457}